Tennessee vs. Notre Dame Women's Basketball Predictions & Picks - November 29

 Notre Dame Schedule Analysis

-- Notre Dame has one win versus Quadrant 2 teams, tied for the 20th-most in Division 1.
+- Notre Dame has one win against Quadrant 2 opponents, tied for the 20th-most in the nation.

-- Notre Dame has three wins over Quadrant 3 teams, tied for the 36th-most in the nation.
+- Notre Dame has tied for the 39th-most Quadrant 4 victories in the nation (three).

 Notre Dame 2023-24 Best Wins